bearedpanda/looking-for-collaborators-for-cd-player/README.md

 If you accept please send your github username by commenting to [Issue #1](https://github.com/bearedpanda/looking-for-collaborators-for-cd-player/issues/1) and I'll add you to my repo.

+I will not give you money as a reward.

 **DO NOT**:
 - Use AI
 - Use prebuilt libraries